dominicstop/react-native-ios-visual-effect-view/README.md

 ## 🚧⚠️  Work in Progress ⚠️🚧

 This library + documentation is currently not finished yet.
 For now, please browse through [examples](example/src/examples) directory to get a rough idea on how to use this library.
+Jump to [basic usage section](#c-basic-usage) for example code + gif.

 <br><br>

-## Introduction
+## A. Introduction

+TBA

 <br><br>

-## Installation
+## B. Installation

 ```sh
 # 1. install library + dependencies